danb-cws/giphysearch/README.md

 - Uses grid with portrait/landscape views set in media queries.
 - Fluid sized type between a min and max (entire UI scales on the base font size).

-#### IE11 :(
+##### IE11 :(

-The React code all functions fine, the layout doesn't, but it could... because:
+The React code all functions fine, the layout doesn't, but it could if I could be bothered... via:

 - The grid prefixes for IE11 are not added by Autoprefixer, to resolve this one would need to pass 'grid: true' to the Webpack config, however you don't have access to this with the default Create React App setup without 'ejecting' which I don't want to do at this stage.
 - IE11 has no support for custom properties ('css variables').
 In this case, I am not currently doing anything (although I have plans) with runtime changes, so a Post CSS/Sass type setup could be used to compile at build time.
-I wont be doing so because its just a demo... and the developer experience is so good - actually having these 'variables' to edit live right in dev tools.
+But... the developer experience is just so good, actually having these 'variables' to edit live right in dev tools.